Engee documentation

 • Smoothed

-• `Unsmoothed or discontinuous.
+• Unsmoothed or discontinuous

 where:

-• - value of output current, A.
+• — the value of the output current, A.

-• - parameter Bridge on resistance, Ohm.
+• — the Bridge on resistance parameter, Ohms.

 Assumptions and limitations